-Version Publication date Summary of amendments v7.1 November 2019 Information regarding the wellbeing and safeguarding of learners added to Section 1.
-Information regarding the aggregation methods and grade thresholds added to Section 4. v7.2 January 2022 Band description updated in Presenting Evidence. v7.3 January 2022 Paragraph added in regarding external quality assurance for graded qualifications. v7.4 June 2022 Information added to the entry guidance section to advise that registration is at the discretion of the centre, in accordance with equality legislation and should be made on the Portal.
-Information added to the support for centres section about how to access support handbooks.
-Further information added to section 3 to confirm that unless otherwise stated in this specification, all learners taking this qualification must be assessed in English and all assessment evidence presented for external quality assurance must be in English. v7.5 June 2023 Information regarding UCAS points added to Section 1 Qualification overview, UCAS points
+Version Publication date Summary of amendments v4.0 January 2018 Amendment to Section 3 (Grading Information) to clarify the process for grading internally assessed units.
+The following paragraph has been added: If a learner meets a combination of grades for the learning outcomes, the lowest grade will be awarded for the unit overall. v5.0 April 2018 Additional guidance has been added to Section 3 regarding calculating the overall grade for a unit.
+Learners are only required to meet the merit/distinction descriptors where they are specified in the qualification specification.
+For example, if a learning outcome/assessment criterion is only achievable at a pass level, then this grading criteria can be discounted when calculating the overall unit grade. v7.1 October 2019 Information regarding the wellbeing and safeguarding of learners added to Section 1.
+Information regarding the aggregation methods and grade thresholds added to Section 4. v7.2 December 2021 Amendments made to the band description in 'Presenting Evidence'. v7.3 January 2022 Paragraph added in regarding external quality assurance for graded qualifications. v7.4 June 2022 Information added to the entry guidance section to advise that registration is at the discretion of the centre, in accordance with equality legislation and should be made on the Portal.
+Information added to the support for centres section about how to access support handbooks .
+Further information added to section 3 to confirm that unless otherwise stated in this specification, all learners taking this qualification must be assessed in English and all assessment evidence presented for external quality assurance must be in English.

+v7.5 Information regarding UCAS points amended in Section 1, Qualification overview, UCAS points